RaedHabib/Geocoding-Project/README.md

 ## Installation
 1. Clone this repository.
-2. Install the necessary Python packages: pandas mysql-connector-python configparser
+2. Check that you have all the necessary Python packages installed in your environment: pandas mysql-connector-python configparser